marcorainone/GroveLoRaE5-TinyMLKit-Examples/tutorials/1_connection_of_an_endnode_to_the_lorawan_ttn_network.md

 +ID: AppEui, 80:00:00:00:00:00:00:06
 ```

-When configuring an end node device in a LoRaWAN network, the following identifiers are common:
+When configuring an end device device in a LoRaWAN network, the following identifiers are common:

-1. **DevEUI (Device EUI)**: The DevEUI, or Device EUI, is a unique identifier assigned to the end node device during production or initial configuration.
+1. **DevEUI (Device EUI)**: The DevEUI, or Device EUI, is a unique identifier assigned to the end device device during production or initial configuration.
 It is a 64-bit number that serves to uniquely identify the device within the LoRaWAN network.
 The DevEUI is fixed and does not change during the lifecycle of the device.
 It is used for identification purposes and is known to both the device and the network.
 2. **AppEUI (Application EUI**): The AppEUI, or Application EUI, is another unique 64-bit identifier assigned to the device during setup.
 The AppEUI is used to identify the application that the device is paired with.
 The AppEUI is known to both the device and the application.
 In a LoRaWAN context, the DevEUI and AppEUI are used together to determine the application to which a device will send data.
 3. **DevAddr (Device Address)**: The DevAddr, or Device Address, is a 32-bit address assigned to the device during the join phase with the LoRaWAN network.
 During the Over-The-Air Activation (OTAA) authentication process, the device receives a DevAddr from the network.
 This address is used to direct the device within the network and to determine the LoRaWAN gateway to send data to.
 The DevAddr can change when the device reconfigures its connection to the network.